glmck13/MobileMessaging/README.md

 chmod +x *.cgi *sh *.py
 mv htaccess .htaccess
 ```
-Lastlty, edit the two getenv files and populate your Flowroute credentials as well as the msgapp URL for your site.
-Set the A2P variable to whatever name you want to associate with your DID within A2P authorization messages.
+Lastlty, edit the two getenv files and populate your local settings.
+Variables other than those specified below only apply for a Flowroute backend, and are ignored otherwise.
++ **msgapp_server**  This should match what you specified for SXMO_WEBHOOK, stripping off the '/rcvmms.cgi' at the end.
++ **MSGAPP_BACKEND**  Leave this set to SXMO.
++ **MSGAPP_SENDAPI**  This should match what you specified for SXMO_MYHTTP, appending '/cgi-bin/sxmo_sendapi.py' at the end.
++ **MSGAPP_DID** This is your mobile number, including the "+1" country code prefix.
+The other settings are only used if the backend is Flowroute, and

 That's it!